.st0{fill:#FFFFFF;}

 Students are more likely to engage in discussion forums if you create a sense of community.
 Make your forum like the archetypal town square, where people can share news (related to their studies), exchange opinions, and offer suggestions for new topics or improvements.

 There are plenty more ways to create forums that fizz with ideas and debate.
-If you need help setting up discussion forums for elearning on your LMS, contact us today.
+If you need help setting up discussion forums for eLearning on your LMS, contact us today.

 Vinny Stocker